Bandlaguda Jagir

 Bandlaguda Jagir is a satellite city of Hyderabad and a municipal corporation in Rangareddy district, Telangana, India.
 It Falls Under Gandipet mandal of Rajendranagar revenue division.
 It recently upgraded to a municipal corporation.

 This village was merged into HMDA.
 It is 8 km from Mehdipatnam Junction.
 This area is connected to the outer ring road at TSPA Junction, from where Rajiv Gandhi International Airport is just 20 km and Gachibowli IT zone is just 14 km.
 There is much construction in this area.
 Recent ventures include Bhavani Colony, Maple Town Villas, PBEL City, Giridhari Executive Park, ISOLA, Keerthi Sunrise, Vasathi Anandi and SMR Harmony.

 Bandlaguda Jagir area falls under Don Bosco Nagar Post Office (Pincode: 500086) and Rajendranagar and Narsingi Police Stations under Cyberabad.

 Suncity, a suburb inside Bandlaguda, is a retail hub.
-Time school, Army Public School, Glendale Academy, SMP Model High School, and Shadan Institute of Medical Sciences are here.
+Time school, Akshara International School,Army Public School, Glendale Academy, SMP Model High School, and Shadan Institute of Medical Sciences are here.

-Bandlaguda Jagir Village is surrounded by the smaller villages of Kismatpur, Sikanderguda, Gandamguda, Hydershakote, and Peerancheruvu.
+Bandlaguda Jagir is surrounded by the small villages of Kismatpur, Sikanderguda, Gandamguda, Hydershakote, and Peerancheruvu.

-It is one of the largest villages under Gandipet Mandal.
 It is near the picturesque Himayat Sagar and Osman Sagar freshwater lakes and Mrugavani National Park which covers an area of about 700 acres.
 The Esi and Musi rivulets are nearby.

 The road from Bandlaguda Crossroads to Kismatpur is being extended with two-way lanes.